-Actions Supports Difficulty Collaborate with partners to research and understand the feasibility of unmanned aerial vehicles (drones) operating in the urban context, including permitting, weather implications, data implications, privacy and local impacts of federal regulatory decisions.
-See freight Action 7.1 Mobility, Active partnerships High Prepare for drones for delivery, as an inspection vehicle or for other means of advancing mobility in the city including removal of trips from the system.
-See freight Action 7.1 Safety, Prosperity, Mobility, Active partnerships High Incorporate elements in street reconstruction projects which support advanced mobility, such as electric vehicle charging infrastructure, protected micromobility lanes and designated spaces for pick up and drop off, including flex zones which change purpose by time of day, week or season.
-Mobility Medium DO ACTION 1.11 Implement Safe Vehicle actions from 2020-2022 Vision Zero Action Plan, focusing on: Determining how advanced mobility options are shaping the safety of city streets and responding appropriately; Piloting and managing emerging vehicle technologies with the potential to improve safety; and Safety, Mobility Medium Continuing to monitor safety on the City's scooter share pilot and make adjustments to provider requirements, public education, or street design as appropriate.

-See street operations Action 2.1
+ACTION 1.7 2024-2027 (YEARS 4-7) Collaborate with partners to research and understand the feasibility of unmanned aerial vehicles (drones) operating in the urban context, including permitting, weather implications, data implications, privacy and local impacts such as noise pollution in federal regulatory decisions.
+See Freight Action 7.1 DO ACTION 1.8 2020-2023 (YEARS 0-3); ON-GOING Prepare for drones for delivery, as an inspection vehicle or for other means of advancing mobility in the city including removal of trips from the system.
+See Freight Action 7.1 DO ACTION 1.9 2020-2023 (YEARS 0-3); ON-GOING Incorporate elements in street reconstruction projects which 2020-2023 (YEARS 0-3); ON-GOING Prepare for drones for delivery, as an inspection vehicle or for other means of advancing mobility in the city including removal of trips from the system.
+See Freight Action 7.1 DO ACTION 1.9 2020-2023 (YEARS 0-3); ON-GOING Incorporate elements in street reconstruction projects which DO 2020-2023 (YEARS 0-3); ON-GOING Incorporate elements in street reconstruction projects which DO support advanced mobility, such as electric vehicle charging Mobility Mediu infrastructure, protected micromobility lanes and designated spaces for pick up and drop off, including flex zones which change purpose by time of day, week or season.
+DO DO ACTION 1.10 2020-2023 (YEARS 0-3) Implement Safe Vehicle actions from 2020-2022 Vision Zero Action Plan, focusing on: • Determining how advanced mobility options are shaping the safety of city streets and responding appropriately; • Piloting and managing emerging vehicle technologies with the potential to improve safety; and • Continuing to monitor safety on the City's scooter share pilot and make adjustments to provider requirements, public education, or street design as appropriate.
+See Street Operations Action 2.1 DO continued on next